nextpyp/pyp/docs/install/install-web.rst

   * :doc:`Enable remote access<./enable-remote-access>`

     If you're not logged into the server locally (i.e., with a keyboard and monitor), then you'll need to enable remote access to use the website from the network.
 Follow these instructions to configure remote network access.

   * :doc:`Enable multiple users <./enable-login>`

-  If you need to allow multiple different people to use the application, but want them to have separate projects and storage locations, follow these instructions to set up multi-user mode.
+    If you need to allow different people to use the application, but want them to have separate projects and storage locations, follow these instructions to set up multi-user mode.

   * :doc:`Attach a SLURM cluster <./attach-slurm>`

     For large processing jobs, using a compute cluster can speed up results significantly.
     These instructions show how to attach a SLURM cluster to your installation.
     If you installed ``nextPYP`` using the ``PYP_SHARED_DATA`` and ``PYP_SHARED_EXEC`` options, you'll want to follow this step to connect ``nextPYP`` to your SLURM cluster.

 Upgrading to a new version